HPlhak/compatibility-predictor/README.md

 ## Notes & Room For Improvement

-To calculate an applicant's compatibility  for a given attribute, we find diff, the difference between the applicant's score and the team avergae score.
-The compabiulity score is then given by:
+To calculate an applicant's compatibility for a given attribute, we find diff, the difference between the applicant's attribute score and the team avergae attribute score.
+If diff is negative, the compatibility score for that attribute is 0.
+Otherwise the compatibility score is then given by:

 <img src="https://render.githubusercontent.com/render/math?math=(\text{diff} * 0.21097) / (1 + (0.1 * \text{diff}))">

-Each applicant has a total compatibility score based on the compatibility scores for each attribute.
+This function is somewhat arbitrary and can be changed depending on the needs of the team.

+When calculating the total compatibility score for an applicant, I chose to weight intelligence twice as much the other attributes.
+This can also be modified depending on the team's needs.

 ## Dependencies